apnadkarni/blt/doc/combotree.rst

   operation below.

 *pathName* **close** ?\ **-recurse**\ ? *entryName* ... ?
   Closes the entry specified by *entryName*.
 In addition, if a TCL script was specified by the **-closecommand** option, it is invoked.
-If the entry is already closed, this command has no effect.
+  *EntryName* may be a label, index, or tag, and may refer to more than one entry (such as "all").
 If the **-recurse** flag is present, each child node is recursively closed.
+If *entryName* is already closed, the TCL command is not invoked.

 *pathName* **configure** ?\ *option*\ ? ?\ *value*? ?\ *option value ...*\ ?
   Queries or modifies the configuration options of the widget.
 If no